-Continue steadfastly in prayer, being watchful in it with thanksgiving; and pray for us also, that God may open to us a door for the Word to declare the mystery of Christ…and make it clear as I ought to speak.
+Continue steadfastly in prayer, being watchful in it with thanksgiving.
+At the same time, pray also for us, that God may open to us a door for the word, to declare the mystery of Christ . . . that I may make it clear, which is how I ought to speak.
+(Colossians 4:2–4)

 This text gives five guidelines for prayer that we need to hear just now.